hmntsharma/draft-hmntsharma-grow-bmp-over-tls/draft-hmntsharma-bmp-over-tls.md

 Additionally, a recent draft proposal, {{?draft-ietf-grow-bmp-tcp-ao=I-D.ietf-grow-bmp-tcp-ao}}, titled "TCP-AO Protection for BGP Monitoring Protocol (BMP)" suggests an alternative approach using the TCP Authentication Option {{RFC5925}}.
 This method authenticates the endpoints of the TCP session, thereby safeguarding its integrity.
 TCP-AO is beneficial in situations where full IPSec security may not be feasible, although unlike IPSec, it does not encrypt the session traffic.

-Alternatively, Transport Layer Security (TLS), offers endpoint authentication, data encryption, and data integrity defined in The Transport Layer Security (TLS) Protocol Version 1.2 {{RFC5246}} and The Transport Layer Security (TLS) Protocol Version 1.3 {{RFC8446}}.
+Alternatively, Transport Layer Security (TLS), offers endpoint authentication, data encryption, and data integrity defined in the Transport Layer Security (TLS) Protocol Version 1.3 {{RFC8446}}.

 This document describes how to utilize TLS to secure BMP sessions between a monitoring station (acting as the server) and a Network Element (acting as the client).
 Unlike BGP, where either side can act as the server, BMP's role distinction simplifies the implementation of TLS in a client-server model.
 Henceforth, the term BMP over TLS will be referred to as BMPS.